Supermarine Seafang

-The Supermarine Seafang was a British Rolls-Royce Griffon–engined fighter aircraft designed by Supermarine to Air Ministry specification N.5/45 for naval use.
-It was based on the Spiteful, which was a development of Supermarine's Griffon-engined Spitfire aircraft.
-By that time the Spitfire was a 10-year-old design in a period of rapid technical development in aviation.
+The Supermarine Seafang was a British Rolls-Royce Griffon–engined naval fighter aircraft designed by Supermarine to Air Ministry specification N.5/45.
+It was based on the Spiteful, which was a development of Supermarine's Griffon-engined Spitfire.
+By that time the design of the Spitfire was 10 years old, in a period of rapid technical development in aviation.
 The Seafang was outmoded by jet aircraft, and only 18 were built.

 Design and development

 The Seafang was essentially a Spiteful redesigned for Royal Navy carrier use, with the addition of an arrester hook, a contra-rotating propeller to eliminate engine torque effects, and power folding outer wing panels.

 Two prototype Type 396 Seafang Mark 32s were ordered on 12 March 1945 followed by an order for 150 Type 382 Seafang Mark 31s on 7 May 1945.
 To expedite entry into service the interim Mark 31 was ordered which was a navalised Spiteful, basically a Spiteful with an arrestor hook added.
 This would allow the Mark 32 to be developed; it would be the definitive naval variant, with the folding outer wings and contra-rotating propeller.

 The first Seafang flew in 1946; it was the first interim production Mark 31 VG471.
 Although 150 of the interim variant were ordered, only nine were completed before the order was cancelled as the urgency of an interim type was removed due to the end of the war.